highscrren-dotcom/paperhands/docs/classes/LiveUtils.md

 Returns the current unrealized PnL in quote currency (dollar amount).

 Calculated as (currentPrice - effectiveEntry) * units for LONG, reversed for SHORT.
-Returns null if no pending signal exists.
+Throws if no pending signal exists.

 ### getPositionLevels